neerajsingh0101/blog/_posts/2010-11-22-variable-hoisting-is-not-just-pretty-thing.md

 ## variable declaration are being moved to the top by the browser ##

-Even though you have declaration variables next to where they are being used, browsers lift those declarations to the very top.
-A code like this
+Take a look at following code.
+One might expect that console.log will print "Neeraj" but the output will be "undefined" .
+That is because even though you have declaration variables next to where they are being used, browsers lift those declarations to the very top.

     name = 'Neeraj';
     function lab(){